infrawatch/service-telemetry-operator/README.md

 ## Getting Started

-You'll need to do the following steps in order to load the prerequisites for deploying to an OpenShift 4.x environment:
+You'll need to do the following steps in order to load the prerequisites for deploying to an OpenShift 4.10 environment:

 * import catalog containing Service Telemetry and Smart Gateway Operators via OperatorSource file
-* install the AMQ Certificate Manager Operator before installing Service Telemetry Operator
+* install the Certificate Manager for OpenShift before installing Service Telemetry Operator
 * install the Service Telemetry Operator